Founder and Chairman

 Sir Paul Coleridge

 The launch of The Marriage Foundation is rooted in the vision and concern of Paul Coleridge.
-He was appointed a High Court judge in 2000 after 30 years as a family law specialist barrister.
-He deals with complex cases of family break up, especially those which involve children.
+He was appointed a High Court judge in 2000 after 30 years as a family law specialist barrister, dealing with complex cases of family break up, especially those which involve children.
+At Easter 2014 he retired from the High Court to concentrate on the work of the Marriage Foundation.

 Baroness Deech QC